denimoll/dt-report-generator/README.md

     - Severities - severity levels
 3. Click "Get report"
 4. Wait
 ## Roadmap
 Planned functionality:
 - [x] *Project search*.
 Simplify the search for projects via the provided link and token.
 - [x] *Dependency tree*.
 Export the tree with vulnerable components marked.
+- [x] *Release policy*.
+Create release rules and publish Docker images.
 - [ ] *Dashboards with overview information*.
 Visualize data in the form of various graphs for visual analysis.
 - [ ] *Vulnerability prioritization*.
 Implement logic that will help assess which vulnerabilities require priority fixing.
-- [ ] *Release policy*.
-Create release rules and publish Docker images.
 - [ ] *Secure use as a service*.
 Add the ability to define trusted addresses (SSRF exclusion) or disable URL and token selection by setting default values.
 - [ ] *Optimization*.
 Add a Database.
+- [ ] *Docs*.
+Add a documentation or just more info in readme.md for advansed settings (like custom port, use specific version and etc.)